rtTAP/Crypto-Clustering/README.md

 In this challenge, you’ll use your knowledge of Python and unsupervised learning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.

 ## Before You Begin
-1. Create a new repository for this project called `CryptoClustering`.
-Do not add this homework to an existing repository.
+1. Create a new repository for this project called `Crypto-Clustering`.
 2. Clone the new repository to your computer.
 3. Push your changes to GitHub.